 Frequently asked questions

-Can the Starlink antenna be installed horizontally?
+Can the Starlink antenna be installed horizontally on a superyacht?

-Does the installation affect the vessel's warranty?
+Does the Starlink installation affect the vessel's warranty?

 If you are considering Starlink for your vessel, we can help you find the most suitable solution.